-These financial statements comprising the Profit and Loss Account, the Balance Sheet, the Statement of Cash Flows and the related notes 1 to 22 constitute the individual financial statements of IE Domain Registry Limited for the financial year ended 31 December 2015.
+These financial statements comprising the Statement of Income and Retained Earnings, the Balance Sheet, the Statement of Cash Flows and the related notes 1 to 22 constitute the individual financial statements of IE Domain Registry CLG for the financial year ended 31 December 2016.

-IE Domain Registry Limited is a private company limited by guarantee and does not have a share capital (registered under Part 2 of Companies Act 2014), incorporated in the Republic of Ireland.
+On 29 November 2016, the company name was changed to IE Domain Registry CLG from IE Domain Registry Limited, in accordance with the Companies Act 2014.
+IE Domain Registry CLG is a company limited by guarantee and does not have a share capital (registered under Part 2 of Companies Act 2014), incorporated in the Republic of Ireland.
 The Registered Office is 4th Floor, Harbour Square, Dun Laoghaire, Co.
 Dublin, which is also the principal place of business of the company.
-The nature of the company's operations and its principal activities are set out in the Director's Report on pages 38 to 40.
+The nature of the company's operations and its principal activities are set out in the Director's Report on pages 42 to 44.